Intern programme

 - Applications are limited to nationals of NATO member States.
 Applicants from NATO Partner countries and others may be considered on a case-by-case basis.

-- Candidates must be at least 18 years old.
+- Candidates must be at least 18 years old at the start of the Internship.

 - The official working language of the JCBRN Defence COE is English.
 Therefore, proficiency in English (CEFR C1) is required.